ava-labs/avalanche-cli/README.md

 ## Snapshots usage for local networks

-Network snapshots are used by the CLI in order to keep track of blockchain state, and to improve performance of local operations.
+Network snapshots are used by the CLI in order to keep track of blockchain state, and to improve performance of local deployments.

 They are the main way to persist subnets, blockchains, and blockchain operations, among different executions of the tool.

-Three different kind of snapshots are used:
+Three different kinds of snapshots are used:
 - The `bootstrap snapshot` is provided as the starting network state.
 It is never modified by CLI usage.
 Designed for fast deploys.
 Enables full reset of the blockchain state.
 - The `default snapshot` is the main way to keep track of blockchain state.
 Used by default in the tools.